hkellaway/HNKGooglePlacesAutocomplete/README.md

 The example above specifies that the Places returned should be restricted to France, should be cities, and should be listed in Portuguese.

-#### Query Errors

 ### Advanced Place Topics

 #### Place Substrings

+* `HNKGooglePlacesAutocompletePlaceSubstring`

-Places contain an array of `substrings` that describe the location of the entered term in the prediction result text - this is useful if the application is to highlight the user's query text in the result Place suggestions.
+`HNKGooglePlacesAutocompletePlace` objects have an array of `substrings` that describe the location of the entered term in the prediction result text - this is useful if the application is to highlight the user's query text in the result Place suggestions.
 For example, if a user typed "Amoeba" and a resulting Place suggestion had a `name` of "Amoeba Music, Telegraph Avenue, Berkeley, CA, United States", the `substrings` array would contain one entry indicating that the phrase "Amoeba" was in that `name` from character 0 to 6.

-Place substrings are represented by `HNKGooglePlacesAutocompletePlaceSubstring` objects.

 #### Place Terms

+* `HNKGooglePlacesAutocompletePlaceTerm`

-Places contain an array of `terms` that identify sections of the returned `name`.
+HNKGooglePlacesAutocompletePlace` objects have an array of `terms` that identify sections of the returned `name`.
 For example, if a user types "Amoeba" and a resulting Place suggestion had a `name` of "Amoeba Music, Telegraph Avenue, Berkeley, CA, United States", the `terms` array would contain entries indicating that the `name` was composed of the terms "Amoeba Music", "Telegraph Avenue", "Berkeley", "CA", and "United States".

-Place terms are represented by `HNKGooglePlacesAutocompletePlaceTerm` objects.

 ## Credits